-We propose to represent surfaces by a mesh covered with a ``Frosting'' layer of varying thickness and made of 3D Gaussians.
+We propose to represent surfaces by a mesh covered with a "Frosting" layer of varying thickness and made of 3D Gaussians.

 This representation captures both complex volumetric effects created by fuzzy materials such as hair or grass as well as flat surfaces.